joetifa2003/weaver/paper/main.typ

 ) <fig:javascript-error-handling>

 JavaScript's exception-based approach is more implicit than Weaver's, making it harder to track error flows.
 Weaver's approach provides better visibility into error paths while still being concise.

-= Conclusion

-As a scripting language, Weaver fills a gap in the ecosystem by providing a clean, consistent syntax with powerful features typically found in more complex languages.
-Its balance of simplicity and capability makes it an excellent choice for scripting tasks, prototyping, and building maintainable applications.

-#pagebreak()